Bucky Badger

-Buckingham U "Bucky" Badger is the official mascot of the University of Wisconsin–Madison.
+Buckingham U. "Bucky" Badger is the official mascot of the University of Wisconsin–Madison.
+The mascot is a badger because the state's lead miners "lived like badgers" in underground tunnels to stay warm during the winter.
 The mascot attends major sporting events for the Wisconsin Badgers and other events in Wisconsin.

 Origin

-The most familiar portrayal of Bucky Badger, wearing a "W" varsity sweater and strutting forward with a fierce expression, was drawn by California-based commercial artist Art Evans in 1940, and first sold from Brown's Book Store in Madison.
+The most familiar portrayal of Bucky Badger, wearing a "W" varsity sweater with white and red stripes and strutting forward with a fierce expression, was drawn by California-based commercial artist Art Evans in 1940, and first sold from Duffy's Book Store in Madison.
 A popular version of Bucky sporting boxing gloves was first drawn by hometown Madison artist Thomas Spiece.
 An actual badger from Eau Claire was used at the first few football games that year, but proved to be too fierce to be controlled properly and was retired to the nearby Henry Vilas Zoo.
 After that, the school replaced the live badger with a live raccoon named Regdab ('badger' backwards).
 In 1948, a UW-Madison art student, Carolyn (Connie) Conrard was asked to create a papier-mâché Bucky head-piece.
-A UW-Madison Gymnast and cheerleader, Bill Sagal, wore the outfit at the homecoming game and a contest was started to properly name the mascot.
-The winning entry was Buckingham U. Badger.
-Bucky has been maintained over the years, even surviving a threat by the assistant attorney general, Howard Koop, who suggested that Bucky be replaced by Henrietta Holstein, a loveable cow.
+A UW-Madison Gymnast and cheerleader, Bill Sagal, wore the outfit at the homecoming game and a contest was started to name the mascot properly.
+The winning entry was Buckingham U. Badger, coming from the fight song urging the football team to "buck right through that line."
+A common misconception is that Bucky's middle name is Ulysses, but as stated by the Wisconsin Alumni Association, "the U. stands for U; it’s his full middle name."
+Bucky has been maintained over the years, even surviving a threat by the assistant attorney general, Howard Koop, who suggested that Henrietta Holstein, a loveable cow, replace Bucky.

 In 2006, Bucky was inducted as a charter member of the Mascot Hall of Fame's College Division, joining YoUDee from Delaware, Sparty from the Michigan State University, and Aubie from Auburn.

 Attire and attitude

-Bucky wears a cardinal red and white Wisconsin sweater along with a gruff look on his face (the costumed-mascot version is decidedly cheerier, with a beaming smile).